lightbend-labs/dbuild/README.md

 ## Description

-*dbuild*, or distributed-build, is a build and debugging tool based on sbt.
+*dbuild* is a build and debugging tool based on sbt.

 It is used to coordinate the development of multiple, independent projects that evolve in parallel: dbuild uses a multi-project definition file to build